TaxoPress/TaxoPress/readme.txt

 6. You also can suggest tags from lot's of service (Yahoo!
 Content Analysis, OpenCalais, Alchemy, Zemanta, Tag The Net, Tag4Site, dataTXT and local terms)

 == Changelog ==

+v3.0.3 - 2021-03-22
+* Improved the "Manage Terms" page
+* Added feature to untag all posts with specific tag to "Manage Terms" page
+* Removed "Autocompletion with old input"
+* Small adjustment to the AutoTerms screen
+* Small improvements to metaboxes
+* Added search to clicktags

 v3.0.2 - 2021-03-10
 * Restore Dandelion API